Practicing the Disciplines

 Designing a rule of life is one assurance that we are com-mitted to becoming a transformed people.
 That includes being spiritually prepared to hear and to do the will of God.
 Importantly, kingdom missions require personal response to Christ as stewards of mission.

-Stewardship is the response of my people to the ministry of my Son and is required alike of all who seek to establish the cause of the kingdom. —Doctrine and Covenants 147:5a
+Stewardship is the response of my people to the ministry of my Son and is required alike of all who seek to build the kingdom. —Doctrine and Covenants 147:5a

 A disciple’s generosity is directly intertwined with a personal walk with Christ, through interactions with the Holy Spirit.
 To be a Christian disciple involves personal time with God—as Jesus took time while ministering in the flesh.